sarunjuntui77/chat-meteor/README.md

 # chat-meteor
-I cannot push local folders
+I can't push local folders in the .meteor